 It is very common to bring a camera on a hiking trip.
 Many choose to do so to capture a moment and document the experience.
 It is crucial to have a camera strap attached while hiking.
 There are many forms to choose from especially when there is a backpack involved.
 There is one out there for you.
 While looking for the right type it is important to keep your personal needs in mind.
 In this article, we will review their importance while hiking.
-We will also discuss the best types for backpacking.
+We will also discuss the best types of backpacking.